Finance · 7 min read · December 18, 2024 · 324 words

 What kind of return on investment can I expect?

-Across 120+ completed LA projects, our owners see 10–16% annual return on construction cost in long-term rental.
+Across the LA projects we deliver, owners see 10–16% annual return on construction cost in long-term rental.
 The math: a $280K detached ADU renting at $2,800/month grosses $33,600/year — roughly a 12% gross yield before expenses.
 Property value uplift is typically 1.4–1.7× the build cost on appraisal.Will building an ADU raise my property taxes?

 Only the ADU portion is reassessed at its construction cost — the existing main house keeps its Prop 13 basis.
 On a typical $280K ADU, expect a property tax increase of roughly $2,800/year at LA's 1% rate plus local assessments.Are there grants or rebates available?